 - Value for money in bigger spaces – With properties of 3 bedrooms or more, multiple levels or large commercial spaces, the price of installing other options don’t compare

 - Set up costs – Installation will set you back more than all other systems

 - Space – Ducted systems can only be installed where there is sufficient space for the ducting, so its best to have the Technicool team come around to inspect first

 - Controls – The central controller is hardwired to the wall

 So there you have it, a round-up or the best options to suit our local climate.
-If you need help with any questions related to installing air conditioning or even repairs, servicing or maintenance for existing systems, Technicool are ready to speak with you today.
+If you need help with any questions related to installing air conditioning or even repairs, servicing or maintenance for existing systems, contact Technicool and speak with our expert team today.